-To such poor dupes I would say, Throw off your chains!
+To such poor dupes I would say, "Throw off your chains!"
 Sex is not compulsory!
-It is only a device anyway, a kindly confidence trick perpetrated by Nature for purely functional ends.
-You can take it or leave it without betraying your taste, your judgment, or even your sophistication.
-Boy George would rather have tea; I would not go so far as that, but I certainly regard the pleasures of bed and body as commonplace, like a bottle of good wine, say, or duck à l'orange, beside the infinitely more tremendous satisfactions of love, art, or mysticism.

-And I speak from experience, having enjoyed sex, I suppose, more variously than most.
-I am not arguing for its abrogation, or even prophesying its imminent decline: I am only suggesting that the phenomenon of intergender perhaps offers some hope of emancipation from its impositions.
-For there is to the puzzled welcome which the world gives to its Boy Georges some element of yearning.
-Improbably delineated, it seems, in rock star, epicene athlete, or sexchanged litterateur, some remote ideal is represented, as if humanity glimpses in that blending of ancient opposites, that challenging rebuttal of unrebuttable truths, not the end of things at all, but the start, as a songwriter said long ago in quite another context, of something new. 🖸
+It is only a device anyway, a kindly confi-dence trick perpetuated by nature for purely functional ends.
+You can take it or leave it without betraying your taste, your judgement, or even your sophistication.
+Boy George would rather have tea; I would-not go so far as that, but I. certainly regard the pleasures of bed and body as commonplace, like a body as commonplace, like a bottle of good wine, say, or duck a l'orange, beside the infinitely more tremendous satisfactions of love, art, or mysticism.
+And I speak from experience, And I speak from experience, having enjoyed sex, I suppose, more variously than most.
+I am not arguing for its abrogation, or even prophesying its imminent decline: I am only suggesting that the phenomenon of inter-gender perhaps offers some hope of emancipation from its impositions.
+For there is in the puzzled welcome which the world gives to its Boy Georges some element of yearning.
+Improbably delineated in rock star, epicene athlete or sex-changed literatus, some remote ideal is repre-sented, as if humanity glimpses in that blending of ancient oppo-sites a challenging rebuttal of unrebuttable truths, not the end of things at all, but the start, as the songwriter said in quite another context, of something new. puzzled welcome which the world new.